Tracial states on groupoid $C^*$-algebras and essential freeness: Applications

 Since $\tau$ is amenable and $C_r^*(\G)$ is exact, it follows that $\dot{\tau}$ is also amenable (see \cite[Proposition 6.3.5 (4)]{MR2391387}).
 By Corollary~\ref{quotientgrou}, there is a closed invariant subset $D$ of $\G^{(0)}$ such that $C_r^*(\G)/I_\tau\cong C_r^*(\G_D)$, which is exact as quotients of exact $C^*$-algebras are exact by \cite[Theorem~10.2.5]{MR2391387}.
-As $\G$ is second countable and satisfies the strong Baum-Connes conjecture with all coefficients, $C_r^*(\G_D)$ is separable and satisfies the UCT by \cite[Theorem~4.11 and Corollary~4.2]{BP23}.
-Thus, we conclude the quasidiagonality of $\dot{\tau}$ from Theorem~\ref{TWWquasi}. \end{proof} As a consequence, we obtain the following corollary (see a similar result in \cite[Remark~3.13]{BL20}): \begin{cor} Let $\G$ be a locally compact, Hausdorff, second countable, amenable and étale groupoid, which is also essentially free.
-Then every tracial state on $C_r^*(\G)$ is quasidiagonal. \end{cor} \begin{proof} If $G$ is amenable, then $\G$ satisfies the strong Baum-Connes conjecture with all coefficients by \cite[Corollary~3.15]{BP23} and $C_r^*(G)$ is nuclear (hence also exact).
+As $\G$ is second-countable and satisfies the strong Baum--Connes conjecture with all coefficients, $C_r^*(\G_D)$ is separable and satisfies the UCT by \cite[Theorem~4.11 and Corollary~4.2]{BP23}.
+Thus, we conclude the quasidiagonality of $\dot{\tau}$ from Theorem~\ref{TWWquasi}. \end{proof} As a consequence, we obtain the following corollary (see a similar result in \cite[Remark~3.13]{BL20}): \begin{cor} Let $\G$ be a locally compact, Hausdorff, second-countable, amenable and étale groupoid, which is also essentially free.
+Then every tracial state on $C_r^*(\G)$ is quasidiagonal. \end{cor} \begin{proof} If $G$ is amenable, then $\G$ satisfies the strong Baum--Connes conjecture with all coefficients by \cite[Corollary~3.15]{BP23} and $C_r^*(G)$ is nuclear (hence also exact).
 As every tracial state on a nuclear $C^*$-algebra is amenable \cite[Proposition~6.3.4]{MR2391387}, we complete the proof by Theorem~\ref{quasiThm}. \end{proof}

 \textbf{Acknowledgement}: We wish to thank Johannes Christensen, Sergey Neshveyev and Eduardo Scarparo for helpful discussions on this topic.
+Finally, we would like to thank the anonymous reviewers for the helpful comments.